-- 1. Show respect for the driver at all times. - 2.
+- 1. Show respect for the driver. - 2.
 Enter and leave the bus without pushing or crowding. - 3.
-Be seated at all times while the bus is in motion. - 4.
+Be always seated while the bus is in motion. - 4.
 Talk using a quiet tone of voice and without profane or abusive language.
 Do not yell out of the windows. - 5.
 Keep the bus clean and avoid littering. - 6.
 Refrain from consuming food or beverages on the bus. - 7.
 Remain in your seat without placing any part of your body out of the window, without climbing or jumping over seats, and without throwing objects. - 8.
 Refrain from horse playing or aggressive behaviors on the bus.

 The following conduct or violation of any other rule of the WCPSS Code of Student Conduct while on school transportation is specifically prohibited and may result in temporary or permanent suspension from all school transportation services.
 The driver of the school bus will report promptly to the principal or assistant principal any misconduct on the bus or disregard/violation of the driver's instructions by students.
 The principal or assistant principal will follow the guidelines set by WCPSS as they relate to bus misconduct and may exclude a student from the bus for disciplinary reasons.
-Parents will be responsible for providing the student's transportation to and from school during the period of such exclusion.
+Parents will provide the student's transportation to and from school during such exclusion.